Samrude1/NordicCodeFinder/README.md

-# DevCamper (2025)
+# NordicCode (2025)

-**Full Stack Bootcamp Directory Application**
+**Finland's Premier Code School Directory**
 A comprehensive platform comprising a robust RESTful backend API and a modern, responsive frontend user interface.
-It allows users to browse, search, and review coding bootcamps/courses, with full authentication and role-based access control.
+It allows users to browse, search, and review Finnish coding bootcamps/universities, with full authentication and role-based access control.

 ---